anagrambuild/breeze-sdk/README.md

 ### Integration Tests
 Run integration tests against your real API server:

-1. First, ensure your Rust API server is running on `localhost:8080`
+1. First, ensure your Rust API server is running on `localhost:8080` or you are using default base url
 2. Update the test configuration in all tests with valid IDs
 3. Run the tests: